Kovah/LinkAce/deploy/README.md

 - Please run `docker run --rm linkace/linkace php artisan key:generate --show` and set the output as the `APP_KEY` variable.
 - Change the database password at `DB_PASSWORD` from the current value to something unique and secure.
 - Change the redis password at `REDIS_PASSWORD` from the current value to something unique and secure.
+- Change the Meilisearch key at `MEILISEARCH_KEY` from the current value to something unique and secure.
 - Configure sending emails from LinkAce by adjusting the settings starting with `MAIL`.

 LinkAce stores the configuration from the .env.k8s file as a Secret in Kubernetes, as there is sensible data which should